Paris - quite free is written by Jens Skovgaard Andersen.

 Another park with an obvious picnic opportunity is the Champ-de-Mars below the Eiffel Tower.
 With a picnic basket and a bottle of wine with the Eiffel Tower as a neighbor, it will not be much more Paris.

-We hope you've been inspired by how to enjoy beautiful Paris without draining your wallet.
-Bon voyage!
+We hope you have been inspired on how to enjoy beautiful Paris without breaking the bank.